LakeYS/Dishorde/README.md

 # 7 Days to Die Discord Integration
 A Discord bot for 7 Days to Die.
 This integrates a dedicated game server's chat with Discord, granting players access to the server's chat through Discord.

+The bot runs as a completely separate application, so no mods are required to run it.

 *Note: Dedicated servers only.*

 # How it Works